 numpages = {14},

-keywords = {video, audio description, closed caption, accessibility},
+keywords = {accessibility, audio description, closed caption, video},

 location = {Bend, OR, USA},